-View Peter Mottes's Obituary on https://www.timesonline.com/ and share memories
+View PETER MOTTES's Obituary on https://www.timesonline.com/ and share memories

 In addition to his parents, Pete was preceded in death by his first wife, Dorothy DiCicco; a son, John Mottes; a granddaughter, Melissa Mottes; and special brother-in-law, Christy LeDonne.

-He is survived by a son, Pete, Jr. (Andrea) and four daughters, Mary (Dave) Kelly, Kelly (Mark) Koban, Kristie (David) Crisci, and Natalie Ferrebee; 14 grandchildren, Pete, Matt (Jen), Katie, and Emily Mottes, Sean (Stacy), Scott (Jamee), David Kelly and Kirstin (David) Miller, Samantha (Brian) Herald and Joe Koban, Roman and Enzo Crisci, and Austin and Ryan Ferrebee; seven great-grandchildren; a sister, Edwina LeDonne; a brother, Jan Mock and his wife Adrienne; and many nieces and nephews.
+He is survived by his wife, Harriet; a son, Pete, Jr. (Andrea) and four daughters, Mary (Dave) Kelly, Kelly (Mark) Koban, Kristie (David) Crisci, and Natalie Ferrebee; 15 grandchildren, Pete, Matt (Jen), Danica, Katie, and Emily Mottes, Sean (Stacy), Scott (Jamee), David Kelly and Kirstin (David) Miller, Samantha (Brian) Herald and Joe Koban, Roman and Enzo Crisci, and Austin and Ryan Ferrebee; seven great-grandchildren; a sister, Edwina LeDonne; a brother, Jan Mock and his wife Adrienne; and many nieces and nephews.

 Friends will be received on Wednesday from 2 to 4 p.m. and 6 to 8 p.m. in DARROCH CREMATION AND FUNERAL TRIBUTES INC., 2640 Mill St., Aliquippa, www.darrochfuneralhome.com, where prayers will be offered on Thursday at 9:30 a.m. followed by a Mass of Christian burial at 10 a.m. in St. Titus Catholic Church.